subrat2805/Kubernetes_Ubuntu/README.md

 # k8s-resource

 # Kubernetes Cluster installation using kubeadm
-Follow this documentation to set up a Kubernetes cluster on **CENTOS** machines.
+Follow this documentation to set up a Kubernetes cluster on **Ubuntu** machines.

 This documentation guides you in setting up a cluster with one master node and two worker nodes.